 What is an Accrued Interest Formula?

-Accrued interest is that amount of interest, which is due for a debt or bond but not paid to the lender of the bond.
-Interest is accrued in case of a bond because interest starts accumulating from the time the bond is issued.
-Still, the interests are generally paid in the form of a coupon in periodical intervals like quarterly, semi-annually, or annually.
-So for the period, the interest is accumulated but not paid becomes an accrued interest.
+Still, the interests are generally paid as a coupon in periodical intervals like quarterly, semi-annually, or annually.
+So, for the period, the interest is accumulated but not paid and becomes an accrued interest.
 The formula of accrued interest calculation is to find out how much is the daily interest and then multiply it by the period for which it is accrued.

-Accrued Interest Formula is represented as follows,
+The accrued Interest Formula is represented as follows,

 Given,